openjdk/jextract/doc/GUIDE.md

 } // 'cb' freed here
 ```

-Here we use the lambda `(a, b) -> a * b` as the implemention of the `callback_t` instance
+Here we use the lambda `(a, b) -> a * b` as the implementation of the `callback_t` instance
 we create using the call to `allocate`.
-This method returns an upcall stub as returned by
+This method returns an upcall stub like the ones
-the `java.lang.foreign.Linker::upcallStub` method.
-The `arena` argument denotes the lifetime
+returned by the `java.lang.foreign.Linker::upcallStub` method.
+The `arena` argument denotes
-of the upcall stub, meaning that the upcall stub will be freed when the arena is closed (after
+the lifetime of the upcall stub, meaning that the upcall stub will be freed when the arena
-which the callback instance can no longer be called).
+is closed (after which the callback instance should no longer be called).

-Alternatively, we can invoke an instance of `callback_t` that we get back from a call to a C
+Additionally, we can using the `callback_t::invoke` method invoke an instance of
+`callback_t` that we get back from a call to a C function.
+Let's say we have a couple of
-function.
-Let's say we have a couple of functions like this:
+functions like this:

 ```c
 // mylib.c